Cozy cafés, Southwest sabores

 Albuquerque, NM: Mary & Tito’s Cafe

 The name of the place suggested long-time proprietors, piquing my interest.
 And then I read about the carne adovada, slow-cooked pork bathed in New Mexico red chiles and simmered for hours.
 The juicy tender meat is stuffed into a sopapilla which is deep-fried until crispy and golden.
 With a generous slather of red and green chile (or both ‘Christmas-style’), the carne adovada sopapilla is presented simply on a plate with a little salad garnish.
 One sopapilla is satisfying, but a one time experience isn’t enough.
-On our return from Tucson to Santa Fe, we race against the clock to make that one last mandatory stop in Albuquerque.
+On our return drive from Tucson to Santa Fe, we race against the clock to make that one last mandatory stop in Albuquerque.
 Exit the Interstate and drive up 4th Street; see the sign for Mary and Tito’s Cafe.
 After parking the car out back, we slip into an empty booth and immediately order without the menu; we grin when our order arrives: two unsweetened ice teas, and two carne adovada sopapillas, made fresh and served hot.

 Flagstaff, AZ: Satchmo’s

 One favorite and recommendation in Flagstaff was Satchmo’s who serve southern-style cooking in a tiny alcove of a restaurant which is nestled in a nondescript strip mall.
 Satchmo’s might be easy to miss, but that food should not be missed.
 Counter staff happily waves us in through the front door like benevolent sirens, and food cooked to New Orleans’ style and flavour is served in a relaxed atmosphere.
 I like shrimp as a main or entree, and I like tater tots as a side-dish, but here’s the thing: the red beans and rice is slow cooked with andouille.
 That means this stuff melts like gold with bite after every savoury bite.
 Obviously, we had to confirm the quality of food with a second visit.

 Pie Town, NM: Pie-O-Neer Pies